Youth in Custody Practice Model

 - Assessing current practices compared to the comprehensive, research-based blueprint presented by the YICPM;

-- Developing a customized action plan to implement desired policy and practice improvements and achieve measurable objectives;
+- Developing customized action plans to implement desired policy and practice improvements and achieve measurable objectives;

 - Training staff on the research undergirding the YICPM and the strategies listed therein;

-- Building and broadening a coalition of support for the system improvements through an implementation team and a key stakeholders group;
+- Building and broadening a coalition of support for the system improvements, including agency staff, partners and stakeholders;

 - Creating strategies designed to achieve long-term sustainability of the efforts, such as policy development, training, quality assurance and performance measurement; and